hwborchers/zaRastro/README.md

 ## R Packages for Astronomy

 - lira (2017)
-  Linear regression in Astronomy
+  performs Bayesian linear regression and forecasting in Astronomy, accounting for all kinds of errors and correlations in the data.

 - celestial (2017)
   includes a collection of common astronomical functions and conversion routines, particularly the HMS and degrees schemes.

 - astrochron (2017)
-  Computational tool for astrochronology
+  contains routines for astronomical time scale construction, time series analysis, time scale development, and paleoclimate analysis.

 - UPMASK (2017)
   performs unsupervised photometric membership assignment in stellar clusters using, e.g., photometry and spatial positions.

 - SPADAR (2017)
-  Spherical projections of astronomical data
+  provides functions to create all-sky grid plots of widely used astronomical coordinate systems (equatorial, ecliptic, galactic) and scatter plots of data on any of these systems, including on-the-fly system conversion.

 - FITSio (2016)
   provides utilities to read and write files in the FITS (Flexible Image Transport System) format, a standard format in Astronomy.